w3f/polkadot-wiki/docs/learn-dyor.md

 be a strong indicator of the legitimacy of a project.

 For example, if a project has received a
-[Web3 Foundation Grant](https://github.com/w3f/Open-Grants-Program), this is an indication that the project is indeed building on the Polkadot ecosystem, and if they have delivered all of their milestones, then their code is most likely of reasonable quality.
+[Web3 Foundation Grant](https://github.com/w3f/Open-Grants-Program) and has achieved at least one milestone, this is an indication that the project is indeed building on the Polkadot ecosystem, and if they have delivered all of their milestones, then their code is most likely of reasonable quality.

 And Web3 Foundation is not the only entity in the ecosystem that gives grants.
-There are other reputable teams in the ecosystem that have developed platforms or prospective parachains and give grants for projects to build on or expand their project.
+There are other reputable teams in the ecosystem that have developed platforms or prospective parachains and give [grants](https://github.com/w3f/Open-Grants-Program#other-grant-programs) for projects to build on or expand their project.
 These are also indicators that a project is committed to building on the broader Polkadot ecosystem.

 Or receiving funding from VCs that you trust and are known to be involved with other reputable Polkadot projects can also be a good indicator.
 Or participating in the